 - 1 1/2 cups cornmeal

-- In a large skillet, preheat oil to 350 degrees.
+- In a large skillet, preheat oil to over medium high heat

-- Sprinkle both sides of tomatoes with kosher salt and pepper.
+- Sprinkle both sides of tomatoes with salt and pepper.

 - Mix the flour and garlic powder together in a shallow dish.